Symmetric Aggregation of Conformity Scores for Efficient Uncertainty Sets: Background

 Aggregating predictors within the CP framework aims to combine the outputs of multiple models trained for the same task into a single unified prediction set.
 Since efficiency is also a key objective, aggregation methods typically aim to produce the smallest possible prediction sets while maintaining valid coverage guarantees.
 Broadly, these approaches can be grouped into two main classes:

 \textbf{1.
 Combining prediction sets}.
-A simple aggregation strategy combines the individual prediction sets either by \emph{intersection}, \(\bigcap_{k=1}^K \mathcal{C}_\alpha^k\), which reduces the set size but yields coverage of at least \(1 - K\alpha\), or by \emph{union}, \(\bigcup_{k=1}^K \mathcal{C}_\alpha^k\), which guarantees coverage at the cost of a larger prediction set. \citet{yang2024selectionaggregationconformalprediction} proposed a model selection approach that chooses the single best predictor by minimizing the expected prediction set length:
+A simple aggregation strategy combines the individual prediction sets either by \emph{intersection}, \(\bigcap_{k=1}^K \mathcal{C}_\alpha^k\), which reduces the set size but yields coverage of at least \(1 - K\alpha\), or by \emph{union}, \(\bigcup_{k=1}^K \mathcal{C}_\alpha^k\), which guarantees coverage at the cost of a larger prediction set.

 A more intuitive alternative is the \emph{majority vote} method introduced by \citet{gasparin2024merginguncertaintysetsmajority}, which includes a candidate label if it is accepted by most individual predictors: